 27. Try funky art projects at the Children's Museum of the Arts.

-28. Plan a trip to the Pop-Up Pool at Pier 2 in Brooklyn Bridge Park; at 3.5 feet deep, it's perfect for young children.
+28. Plan a trip to the Pop-Up Pool at Pier 2 in Brooklyn Bridge Park; at 3.5 feet deep, it's perfect for young children, and fans beware: It really is the final season!
 FREE

 29. Brave the crowds at the popular McCarren Park Pool—it's Olympic-sized so you will (eventually) get in, especially in the mornings.
 FREE

-30. Learn about NYC's past at the interactive DiMenna Children's History Museum at the New-York Historical Society, and be sure to visit the mischievous Eloise who's taken over a second floor gallery and brought plenty of interactive story time fun with her.
+30. Learn about NYC's past at the interactive DiMenna Children's History Museum at the New-York Historical Society, and see if you can sharpen your magic skills.

 32. Stroll along The High Line to catch a breeze off the water.
 Finish your walk with a visit to the nearly new Hudson Yards playground.
 FREE